Updated: Dec 20, 2021

-Marquee promises to be Spotify's first direct on-platform, promotional tool.
+Spotify Marquee promises to be their first direct on-platform, promotional tool.
 They describe it as the best way to get your new release to the right listeners and activate your fanbase.
 (Finally!)
 Usage was initially limited to selected artists and labels, and there was a high minimum spend threshold of $5,000 but that is now being removed.
 The ultimate aim to introduce a self serve platform like Facebook ads so artists can create and ran campaigns directly.

 Initial results seem encouraging.
-An overall click through rate of 20% was recorded in tests.
+An overall click-through rate of 20% was recorded in tests.
 IE Over one-fifth of Spotify users who were served a Marquee ad streamed the promoted release within a two-week timeframe.
 They were also 2.2 times more likely, on average, to save or playlist a track from it.

 Spotify executives must be looking at Facebook ads driving to Spotify and realise they are missing a trick Former CFO Barry McCarthy, highlighted the company's desire to boost ad revenue from 10% to 20% of its overall sales, and a self serve ad platform allowing artists to target fans directly seems like the logical next step.